KevinZ-01/KevinZ-01.github.io/_pages/about.md

   - /about.html
 ---

-This is Kaiwen Zhou, a first-year Ph.D student at the University of California, Santa Cruz working with Prof. [Xin (Eric) Wang](https://eric-xw.github.io/).
+This is Kaiwen Zhou, a second-year Ph.D student at the University of California, Santa Cruz working with Prof. [Xin (Eric) Wang](https://eric-xw.github.io/).
 I recieved my bachelor degree in statistics from Zhejiang University.

 Research interest
 ======